irulast/chia_crypto_utils/README.md

 01:02 +896 ~1: All tests passed!
 ```

-For integration test, run the following command:
+For integration tests, run the following command:

 ```console
 rps integration_tests